guardian/grid/docs/05-reingestion/01-how-to.md

 Once there are no more images to process, we'd expect most images to be in the `enqueued` state – see the [states](#states) section below for details.

 If you'd like a full description of the current table state,the script `scan-dynamo-table-for-image-statuses.js` will dump the current state of the reingestion table into a file for inspection.
+Running the script without arguments should document its usage.

 Don't forget to turn off the EventBridge source once this process is complete!